SippySolutions/sippy_ecommerce_web_app_bottle_and_cork/VERCEL_ACCESS_FIX.md

-# 🚨 URGENT FIX: Vercel Git Author Access Issue
+# 🚨 URGENT FIX: Vercel Git Author Access Issuess

 ## Problem
 **Error**: "Git author PreetRai must have access to the project on Vercel to create deployments"